The Professional Negligence Law Review: Mexico

 All 32 states of the Mexican Republic have their own civil code, most of which mirror the Civil Code of Mexico City.8 Also, all 32 states have their own code of civil procedure.9 The Federal Civil Code of Mexico (the Federal Civil Code) serves as gap filler for federal laws, but the regime it promulgates is almost identical to that of the Civil Code of Mexico City.
 For the purposes of this chapter, we will refer to the provisions of the Federal Civil Code, which are almost identical to the local civil codes.

-Article 1910 of the Federal Civil Code establishes that anyone acting unlawfully or against good practices who causes damage to another shall repair the damage.
+Article 1910 of the Federal Civil Code establishes that anyone acting unlawfully or contrary to good practice who causes damage to another shall repair the damage.
 This Article enhances the core premise of civil responsibility.
 Under this premise, civil liability arises whenever the following elements are met: (1) commission of an unlawful act; (2) direct and immediate damage; and (3) a causal relationship between the unlawful act and the damage caused.

 Acts are unlawful when they violate a specific legal rule or good customs.10 Mexican law requires that damage must be the 'direct and immediate' consequence of the unlawful act.11 Mexican case law has dealt with what should be understood by the terms 'direct and immediate'.
 The benchmark is that the damage will be the direct and immediate result of a cause when it is the 'effective cause'.
 The effective cause analysis states: had the unlawful act not occurred, the damage would not have occurred.12